hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter5.md

 - Price Appreciation and Timing Risk Costs

   The price appreciation cost refers to the forecasted loss of investment value during the execution of a large position.
-The timing cost refers to random, unforecasted price movement ahead of execution of a child order.
+The timing cost refers to random, unforecasted price movement ahead of the execution of a child order.

 - Opportunity Costs

-  The opportunity cost is the cost associated with inability to complete an order.
+  The opportunity cost is the cost associated with the inability to complete an order.

 - Market Impact Costs

   Market impact cost measures the adverse change in the market price following an order.

-`market impact`(MI) can be attributed to several factors including:
+The phenomenon of real-life price changes following news and orders is known as `market impact`(MI).
+MI can be attributed to several factors, including:

-- In the trading world with heterogeneous traders possessing different beliefs and information, MI is the negotiation or tatonnement process via which traders' information and beliefs are impounded into the security prices.
+- In the trading world with heterogeneous traders possessing different beliefs and information, MI is the negotiation or tatonnement process via which traders' information and beliefs are incorporated into the security prices.
 - Both market and limit orders represent traders' commitments of money and reputation, and therefore form credible signals to other market participants who may choose to trade in the same direction.
 - Every market buy (sell) order temporarily depletes liquidity supply on the ask (bid) side of the order book, driving the next market buy (sell) order to the matched against a higher (lower) best available limit order price.